mbwong/mbwong.github.com/_posts/2013-06-16-entering-adulthood.md

 [love]: http://mbwong.com/2012/12/01/finding-a-calling.html

 Living well is the work of a lifetime.
-In retrospect I am lucky that I didn't love my first job; I ended up with lots of mental bandwidth to reflect and work through personal issues.
+In retrospect I feel lucky that I didn't love my first job; I ended up with lots of mental bandwidth to reflect and work through personal issues.
 You and I will experience many more things in the next few years.
 We should expect to change our mind many times.
 We are young and we still have time.